-We recommend visting www.canada.ca/en/employment-social-development/services/sin/before-applying to understand what you need for your SIN and how to complete your application.
+We recommend visting www.canada.ca/en/employment-socialdevelopment/services/sin/before-applying to understand what

+It is easy to get your SIN, and it is free.
+You can apply online, inperson or by mail. you need for your SIN and how to complete your application.
 You can also give us a call on our helpline and we will guide you through the process.
 Call us free on: 1-844-311-7526